gblazquez/bowshockpy-doc/docs/source/installation.rst

-installation
+Installation
 ============

-After installing the :doc:`dependencies`, there are two ways to install **bowshockpy**
+You can install **bowshockpy** using ``pip``, either from PyPI or from the source repository.
+The :doc:`Dependencies` will be automatically installed.

-Installation using pip
+Installation from PyPI
 ----------------------

-Within a python environment with the required :doc:`dependencies` installed, **bowshockpy** can be installed from pip:
+You can get **bowshockpy** from PyPI using pip:

 .. code-block:: console